 Table of Contents

-The most common question that I usually get what are the best back exercises that can help add mass.
+The most common question that I usually get what are the best back exercises or back workout routine that can help add mass.
 Really, it is possible to increase the muscle size just by hitting the back, no. What about other things which can create a lot of difference like your proper diet, rest, and proper workout form.

 Hands down, no matter what are you eating and taking adequate rest, but if your form is not up to the mark, rather than adding muscle mass you will just hurt yourself.
 The right combination of all the other things is required to build muscles.